RetroDECK/ES-DE/INSTALL-DEV.md

 ## Custom event scripts

-There are numerous locations throughout ES-DE where custom scripts will be executed if the option to do so has been enabled in the settings.
-You'll find the option on the Main menu under _Other settings_.
+There are numerous locations throughout ES-DE where custom scripts can be executed if the option to do so has been enabled in the settings.
+You'll find the option _Enable custom event scripts_ on the Main menu under _Other settings_.
 By default this setting is deactivated so make sure to enable it to use this feature.

 The approach is quite straightforward, ES-DE will look for any files inside a script directory that corresponds to the event that is triggered and will then execute all these files.
 There are up to four parameters that will be passed to these scripts, as detailed below: